janvykopal/ctfd-linear-unlocking/docs/user-guide.md

 ### Delete an existing chain

-You can delete an existing chain and remove the locked challenge constraints.
+You can delete an existing chain to remove the chain constraints.

 1. Under `Existing chains`, click `Delete` of the chain you would like to delete.

 ### Deleting a challenge

-When you delete a challenge that exists in a chain, the chain will automatically be deleted.
+When you delete a challenge that exists in a chain, the chain constraint will automatically be removed.

 ## As a User

 To access challenges: `CTFd` -> `Challenges`

-> Challenges are guarded both in the web interface and backend by this plugin.
+> Locked challenges are guarded both in the web interface and backend by this plugin.
-Users should not be able to bypass constraints set by the admin by modifying his web browser, such as accessing locked challenges.
+Users should not be able to bypass constraints (such as viewing locked challenges) set by the admin by modifying his web browser.

 ### Chains